sushenghua/EOS_Contracts_Inheritance/README.md

 - **to mine**

     Miner can mine client's inheritance by specifying the inheritor account **INHERITOR**, token contract **CONTRACT NAME**, asset amount **ASSET AMOUNT**, client account **CLIENT** and the miner himself/herself **MINER**.
 If the miner mines the inheritance successfully, he/she will get the mining reward.
-    If the miner mines 3 times and all failed, he/she will get the fine (used to provent miners from mining frequently and waste resource).
+    If the miner mines 3 times and all failed, he/she will get a fine (used to provent miners from mining frequently and waste resource).

 ```bash
   cleos push action agent mine '["INHERITOR", "CONTRACT NAME", "ASSET AMOUNT", "CLIENT", "MINER"]' -p MINER
 ```

-- **miner claim reward**
+- **miner claims reward**

     Miner can call this action to claim the reward plus the desposit
 ```bash
   cleos push action agent minerclaim '["MINER"]' -p MINER
 ```

-- **client claim deposit**
+- **client claims deposit**

     Client can claim the previous deposit made for the service.
-However, if any successful mining happened before calling this action, the service charge        amount will be non-refundable
+However, if any successful mining happened before calling this action, the service charge amount will be non-refundable.
 ```bash
   cleos push action agent clientclaim '["CLIENT"]' -p CLIENT
 ```

-- **agent claim reward**
+- **agent claims reward**

     Agent can claim the reward for the inheritance service
 ```bash